Raghav771/SumoQuoteRepo/README.md

 Execute the Runner class

 Note : Please update the email to your email id on the feature file and manually verify once the user is registered successfully

-or

-Navigate to careers feature file right click on any scenario and run the test.

 Reports would be generated under :
 /target/cucumber-html-report